 So, I’m staring at this fridge full of food purchased and then left behind by visitors and think about all of the farmers market hauls I’ve let go to waste and then I think about all of the times we tossed leftovers prematurely or let things spoil.
 Being self critical at the beginning of a new year is not unusual and reflecting on the waste we were putting out and the money we were wasting inspired some change with in our home.

-I took the time to write down almost everything that was in the fridge at that moment:
+I took the time to write down almost everything that was in the fridge at that moment, it was totally insane.

 2 x White Mushroom (8oz container), crimini mushroom (8oz), 2 different kinds of salsa, 1 lb of blue cheese, Spinach, Mixed Greens (16oz), Tomato Juice, Fresh Taragon,1 lb of Manchego, Random cheese, 1/2 bag of Arugula, Fresh Mint (5oz), Fresh Basil (4 oz), Lamb shoulder, ground pork, ground buffalo, ground beef, mystery sausages from Zupans (8), 2 containers marscapone, 2 containers of crumbled goat cheese, 1/2 log of goat cheese, head of romaine, 5 cups of fresh pico de gallo, tortillas, Sour cream, beef stew meat, eggs, 2 x leeks, Prosciutto, 3 Limes, Bag of Fingerling potatoes, 1 x Bannana, Butternut Squash, 1 x Sweet Potato, Croutons, Pecan praline Candies.